-Milciclib (TZLS-201) is an orally bioavailable, small molecule pan-inhibitor of CDKs: 1, 2, 4, 5 and 7 and Src family kinases.
-A unique feature of Milciclib is its ability to reduce microRNAs, miR-221 and miR-222.
-These microRNAs are consistently upregulated in HCC patients and may contribute towards resistance to treatment with sorafenib.
+Milciclib (TZLS-201) is an orally bioavailable, small molecule broad spectrum inhibitor of Cyclin Dependent Kinases (CDKs): 1, 2, 4, 5 and 7 and Src family kinases.
+Cyclin dependent kinases are a family of highly conserved enzymes that are involved in regulating the cell cycle, which is a series of events that takes place in cells leading to division and duplication of its DNA to produce two daughter cells.
+Src family kinases regulate cell growth and potential transformation of normal cells to cancer cells.
+A unique feature of Milciclib is its ability to reduce microRNAs, miR-221 and miR-222, that silence gene expression. miR-221 and miR-222 promote the formation of blood vessels (angiogenesis) that are important for spread of cancer cells (metastasis).
+Levels of these microRNAs are consistently increased in HCC patients and may contribute towards resistance to treatment with sorafenib.
 As a result we are investigating Milciclib both as a monotherapy and plan a combination treatment with sorafenib.
 To date, Milciclib has been studied in a total of seven completed and ongoing Phase I and Phase II clinical trials in approximately 285 patients.
-In these trials, Milciclib was observed to be well-tolerated and showed initial signals of efficacy.
-We initiated a Phase IIa trial (CDK-125a-010) for Milciclib as a monotherapy in patients with HCC in the first half of 2017 and expect to initiate a Phase IIb trial (TZLS (201)-125a-011) for Milciclib in combination with sorafenib in patients with HCC in 1H 2018.
+In these trials, Milciclib was observed to be well-tolerated and showed initial signals of anti-tumor action.
+We initiated a Phase IIa trial (CDK-125a-010) for Milciclib as a single therapy in patients with HCC in the first half of 2017 and expect to initiate a Phase IIb trial (TZLS (201)-125a-011) for Milciclib in combination with sorafenib (the standard of care for treatment of HCC) in patients with HCC in 1H 2018.